Morwenn/cpp-sort/docs/Miscellaneous-utilities.md

 // indices == [6, 3, 2, 9, 1, 8, 0, 5, 4, 7]
 ```

-Concretely `sorted_indices` is designed like a [sorter adapter][sorter-adapters] and therefore supports the whole gamut of parameters provided by [`sorter_facade`][sorter-facade].
-The main reason it does not sit with sorter adapters is that the returned function object is not a sorter per se since it doesn't sort the passed collection directly.

-When the collection contains several *equivalent elements*, the order of their indices in the result depends on the sorter being used.
+When the collection contains *equivalent elements*, the order of their indices in the result depends on the sorter being used.
 However that order should be consistent across all stable sorters. `sorted_indices` follows the [`is_stable` protocol][is-stable], so the trait can be used to check whether the indices of *equivalent elements* appear in a stable order in the result.

 *New in version 1.14.0*